Skip to content

 );

-The first send to a new group negotiates Sender Key state; subsequent sends reuse the cached ratchet.
+The first send to a new group establishes its key state; subsequent sends reuse the cached state.

 Replying